zeroibc/my-mac-os/README.md

 [Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the packages I use from it.

-And here are some more command line tools I use and love:
+And here are some more command line tools I use and love.
 - [thefuck](https://github.com/nvbn/thefuck) - corrects your previous console command
 - [ccat](https://github.com/jingweno/ccat) - [cat](http://www.linfo.org/cat.html) command with colours
 - [coreutils](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) - various useful GNU utils that don’t come with macOS